alex-ong/NESControllerReviews/USB/retrolink/Retrolink.md

 I bought two of these.
 One had dodgy buttons (A/B).
 Other was perfect - as good as an OEM Controller.

 Opening it up and comparing it to the OEM NES one, they were very similar apart from PCB.
-All parts are compatible.
+All parts are compatible, though slightly different.

-The rubbers are thinner and more transparent on the Retrolink than original NES (thick, opaque) The RetroLink DPad has Diagonal nubs to block diagonals / make diagonals less sensitive.
+The rubbers are thinner and more transparent on the Retrolink than original NES (thick, opaque)

+The RetroLink DPad has Diagonal nubs to block diagonals / make diagonals less sensitive.

 This was probably done since the rubbers are thinner / more sensitive.
 ![image](https://github.com/alex-ong/NESControllerReviews/raw/master/NES/CirkaN85/images/11-Dpad-comp.jpg)

 I had an OEM NES controller with torn rubbers, so i swapped it with a Retrolink one.

-Retrolink USB's look very authentic, even down to the yellowing on the plastic.
+Retrolink USB casing look very authentic, even down to the yellowing on the plastic.

 I will attempt to upload more pictures of the controller pcb etc in the future.